SUPREME LP RECORDINGS

 The Mehta/Decca Planets

-In fact, if it was possible to make a "Frankenstein copy" of these pressings, by somehow combining all the cumulative sonic strengths on just one record, the resulting LP would make The Basic List, or maybe even higher.
-We must live with reality.
+The sonics of the numerous pressings of this recording are extremely variable.
+This sonic variability even extends to the different movements themselves.
+Sadly; No one pressing is the best in every sonic attribute.
+In fact, if it was possible to make a "Frankenstein copy" of these pressings, by somehow combining all the cumulative sonic strengths in just one record, the resulting LP would make The Basic List, or maybe even higher.
+However, we must live with reality.

 Here are the details as to (almost) all of the different pressings:

-"Early" English- The Mehta/Planets was recorded in 1971, so, when I write "early", this means the pressings from the early 1970's.
+"Early" English- The Mehta/Planets was recorded in 1971, so, when I write "early", this means the pressings from the early 1970s.
 These are some of the worst sounding pressings of them all; being both homogenized, veiled and relatively compressed.
 They will have a stamper with "1W" on them.
+I have also directly verified that the early English Decca's are as bad as the early English London's, when I, and two speaker manufacturers, compared one of them with a (noticeably superior) Canadian pressing.
+(See the anecdote below.)

-"Late" English- From the late 1970's.
+"Late" English- From the late 1970s.
 The logo on the inside label will look a little more "modern", and the vinyl should be a little "blacker".
 The stamper should be at least "3W" or higher.
 The sound is more immediate, cleaner, more detailed, less homogenized and (critically) more dynamic, than the early English.
+This is the pressing, along with the Canadian, that has the "overwhelming Uranus", that was previously described in the Solti/Mobile entry.
+This is the most satisfying pressing, overall, that I have heard, though the Speakers Corner Reissue is superior in every way, but one.

 Dutch- This pressing is similar to the recent Speakers Corner reissue below, but it is leaner in the mid and upper bass.
 It is also compressed.

-American- I haven't heard this in a while, but it was homogenized, veiled and compressed compared to the Late English and Canadian.
+American- I haven't heard this in a while, but it was noticeably homogenized, veiled and compressed compared to the Late English and Canadian.

 Canadian- This is noticeably superior to the early English, but not quite as good as the later English, though it's very close.
 It is clean, transparent, dynamic and immediate.
 It is the second best pressing, and it also has the "overwhelming Uranus".
 It will be rare and hard to find, even within Canada.
 Why is it so surprisingly good?
 I was informed that it was mastered with tube amplifiers.